 - When it is done only cut the pieces you will eat immediately

-- If you have leftovers they will stay moister in the fridge if it is not cut until it is ready to be used/eaten
+If you have leftovers they will stay moister in the fridge if it is not cut until it is ready to be used/eaten

 You can see here is our ham once I took the top off after it was done, the photo above it was right after it was basted.
 You can see the difference in how moist the outside is (the best part if you ask me).

+If you’re not a fan of pineapple you can make your own type of ham glaze that uses orange juice as the base that is wonderful as well.
 Once you’re slow cooker ham is done you can baste once again, slice and serve immediately or thicken your ham glaze over the stovetop with a bit of cornstarch.
 Totally up to you.

 - Brown sugar